MicrosoftDocs/winui-api/microsoft.ui.xaml/window.md

 ### Create a new Window

-In a Desktop app you can create each Window explicitly (more than one Window per thread is supported).
+In a Desktop app you can create each Window explicitly.
+Creating more than one Window is only supported in Preview versions of WinUI 3.

 ```csharp
 Window window = new Window();